Updated Lineup For TNA Bound For Glory 2025 | PWMania - Wrestling News

 Furthermore, TNA World Tag Team Champions The Hardys (Matt Hardy and Jeff Hardy) are set to defend their titles against Team 3D (Bully Ray and D-Von Dudley) in a Ladder Match.
-TNA World Champion Trick Williams will put his title on the line against “The Realest” Mike Santana.
-Additionally, there will be a Call Your Shot Gauntlet Match featuring “The Southern Psycho” Mance Warner, Léi Yǐng Lee, and several more participants who will be announced in the coming weeks.
+TNA World Champion Trick Williams will put his title on the line against “The Realest,” Mike Santana.
+There will also be a Call Your Shot Gauntlet Match featuring “The Southern Psycho,” Mance Warner, Léi Yǐng Lee, and several more participants who will be announced in the coming weeks.

 In another exciting matchup, The System—which includes Moose, Alisha Edwards, Eddie Edwards, “The Most Professional Wrestler” Brian Myers, and JDC—will take on Order 4, consisting of Mustafa Ali, Tasha Steelz, Agent 0, Jason Hotch, and John Skyler, in a Hardcore War.